tropicaaal/buildroot-vex-v5/README.md

 # buildroot-vex-v5

 Buildroot `BR2_EXTERNAL` tree for building Linux targeting the VEX V5 Brain.
+This outputs bootable images for the [valenki bootloader](https://github.com/tropicaaal/valenki) (kept private at the moment).

 for menuconfig: